Overview of Application Services

 Click on the name of an application service to learn more.

-Texas residents who are applying to any of the eight public medical schools (seven allopathic, one osteopathic), any of the three Texas dental schools, or the single Texas veterinary school MUST apply through TMDSAS.
-The Baylor College of Medicine is the only Texas medical school that does not participate in TMDSAS, but it does participate in AMCAS.
+Texas residents who are applying to any of the ten public medical schools (nine allopathic, one osteopathic), any of the three Texas dental schools, or the single Texas veterinary school MUST apply through TMDSAS.
+The Baylor College of Medicine and the University of Incarnate Word School of Osteopathic Medicine are the only Texas medical schools that do not participate in TMDSAS, but Baylor participates in AMCAS and UIW participates in AACOMAS.
 Non-Texas residents applying to medical school or vet school must use TMDSAS as well.
 Non-Texas residents applying to dental school may submit applications to the Texas dental schools through AADSAS.

 This application service is used for students who wish to apply to allopathic medical schools.
 If you are a Texas resident and want to apply to Baylor or any medical schools outside of Texas, you will use AMCAS.
 In addition, students interested in joint programs (e.g. MD/PhD, MD/JD, etc.) typically use AMCAS to apply to these programs.
 This includes several of the Texas MD/PhD programs!